Photo Credit: Michel Curi

 You’re in the home stretch!
 Just a few minor details left to iron out then you’ll be a full-fledged resident of Jacksonville:

-- Meet New People and Making Friends: On top of the stress of moving, you’ll probably also want to make some new connections within the community.
+- Meet new people and make friends: On top of the stress of moving, you’ll probably also want to make some new connections within the community.
 Thankfully, there are plenty of resources online to make that a bit easier.
 Meetup is a good spot for finding people who share your interests and r/jacksonville is a solid hub of information about goings on around town.

 When trying to get a grasp on what a city has to offer, the best first step is typically their own tourism website.
 Visit Jacksonville has a pretty solid overview of the broad strokes of all things entertaining going on in the city.